 Or you can try making a little closure for your bracelet.

-This is done by tying a second overhand knot about ⅜ of an inch from the one that you just made.
+To do so, tie a second overhand knot about ⅜ of an inch from the one that you just made.
 This leaves a small amount of space between the 2 knots.

 Pull the knot from the other end of the bracelet through this small space and use this as a closure for your bracelet.

-After tying the second knot, you can trim the threads from both end of the bracelet to be about a half an inch from the knots.
-Because you won’t be using those threads to tie the bracelet, you’ll be using the little closure that you just made.
+Trim the threads from both end of the bracelet to be about a half an inch from the knots.

 I had enough string left over to make a second bracelet.
-My first bracelet is for Claire.
-The second is for me!
+My first bracelet is for Claire, the second is for me!
+Claire, thank you so much for your thoughtfulness.

 Thanks for being my friend at Welcome To Nana’s!